Yanakz/Scene/README.md

 This Matlab script demonstrates the usage of this package.
 If you have used this code in your work, please cite the following paper:

-Matlab tools for "Saliency Prediction with Scene Structural Guidance" in arxiv, 2015 Haoran Liang, Ming Jiang, Ronghua Liang and Qi Zhao
+Matlab tools for "Saliency Prediction with Scene Structural Guidance" Haoran Liang, Ming Jiang, Ronghua Liang and Qi Zhao

 Copyright (c) 2015 NUS VIP - Visual Information Processing Lab